VishnuPathmanaban2019/Chess-Sensei/README.md

 Which libraries you're using that need to be installed:
 ==============================================================================
-I am using tkinter, pillow, and cmu_112_graphics.
+I am using tkinter and pillow.

 A list of any shortcut commands that exist:
 ==============================================================================